All areas of the body that sweat and have hair are susceptible to boils. This includes your intergluteal cleft, commonly known as your butt crack.

 - weak immune system

-Certain preexisting conditions can make it more likely that you’ll develop boils.
-Some risk factors include:
+Certain preexisting conditions can make it more likely that you’ll develop boils, including:

 Do not pick or attempt to pop a boil in your butt crack.
-Popping your boil can allow additional bacteria to enter the lesion which can cause additional infection.
+Popping your boil can allow the bacteria inside to spread through the blood or lymph vessels.

 Your boil might not be a boil at all.
-Hidradenitis suppurativa is a condition that can appear very similar to boils.
-These boil-like bumps can be very painful.
+Hidradenitis suppurativa is a chronic skin condition that causes bumps that appear very similar to boils.
+Similar to boils, these lumps are believed to be caused by a blockage of the hair follicles.

-The cause is relatively unknown, but is believed to be a blockage of the hair follicles similar to boils.
-There’s no cure for hidradenitis suppurativa, but some medications can help you manage it including:
+There’s no cure for hidradenitis suppurativa, but some medications can help you manage it.
+These include:

 - pain medication